Panic Room: Cast

 Forest Whitaker, Jared Leto, and Dwight Yoakam star as the film's burglars, Burnham, Junior, and Raoul, respectively.
 Whitaker's character Burnham was originally written to be "a slick, technical type" and the designer of the panic room in Meg and Sarah's home.
 Fincher did not think a designer could be persuaded to break into a home, so he rewrote the character to be a blue-collar worker who installs panic rooms for a living.
 The director told Whitaker to watch Key Largo (1948) and to emulate Humphrey Bogart's character.
 Whitaker said he liked Burnham's "conflicted" nature and preferred it to Raoul's villainy.
 Raoul was originally written to be "a giant scary hulking guy", but Fincher rewrote him to be "this wiry, mean kind of ex-con white trash guy".
 In one revised instance, Raoul punches Meg instead of slapping her to be reinforced as "an appalling character".
 The role of Raoul was originally offered to Maynard James Keenan, whom Fincher had directed in a music video for A Perfect Circle's "Judith".
-Keenan was too busy as the lead singer for Tool, so Fincher then offered the role to Yoakam, knowing him from his performance in Sling Blade (1996).
+Keenan was too busy as the singer for Tool, so Fincher then offered the role to Yoakam, knowing him from his performance in Sling Blade (1996).
 For the role of Junior, Fincher cast Leto, who was in the cast of Fincher's previous film Fight Club (1999).
 As part of atypical class division, Junior is "the uptown rich kid", where Burnham is blue-collar, and Raoul is undefinable.

 Patrick Bauchau had a minor role as Meg's ex-husband Stephen.
 Kidman, though she left the primary role due to her knee injury, had an uncredited off-screen role as the voice of Stephen's supermodel girlfriend.
-Screenwriter Andrew Kevin Walker, who was a credited writer for Seven and The Game and an uncredited writer for Fight Club, had a cameo in Panic Room as a sleepy neighbor.
+Screenwriter Andrew Kevin Walker, who contributed as writer for several of Fincher's previous films, had a cameo in Panic Room as a sleepy neighbor.